casper-network/docs-archive/dapp-dev-guide/deploying-contracts.rst

 * There were no dependencies for this deploy
 * The Time to Live was 1 hour

-It is also possible to check the contract's state by performing a ``query-state`` command using the client.
+It is also possible to check the contract\'s state by performing a ``query-state`` command using the client.

 A Note about Gas Prices
 ^^^^^^^^^^^^^^^^^^^^^^^